nap2000/webforms/README.md

 [Smap Webforms](http://www.smap.com.au)
 ======

-Webforms is a fork of Enketo Smart Paper (https://enketo.org) that is being reworked to implement forms in HTML5 browsers that are being managed in a Smap Server.
+Webforms is a fork of Enketo Smart Paper (https://enketo.org) that has been modified to work with a Smap Server.

+The project is not currently stable and will not build or run.

 Follow the latest news about Smap on our [blog](http://blog.smap.com.au) and on twitter [@dgmsot](https://twitter.com/dgmsot).